Why Facebook Ads Fail Roofers (And When They Actually Work)

 We've created a free inspection guide to help you spot issues before they become emergencies.
 No strings attached—just practical advice from [Company Name]'s 20+ years protecting [City] homes.

 When you use Facebook for education and retargeting rather than immediate lead generation, you'll see much better results for your advertising dollars.
+Marketing and sales requires a bit of give and take so a value-first approach will help you improve your public perception.
+The ability to start helping your target audience before they buy anything from you is a time-tested way to build your brand.

 How Should Roofers Properly Target Their Facebook Ads?